-Appendix D | Program Year (PY) 2024 Wisconsin Home Energy Assistance Program (WHEAP) Manual Summary of Changes
+Appendix D | Program Year (PY) 2025 Wisconsin Home Energy Assistance Program (WHEAP) Manual Summary of Changes

-The table below is a quick reference guide of key changes made to the PY24 WHEAP Manual.
+The table below is a quick reference guide of key changes made to the PY25 WHEAP Manual.
 The list is not all inclusive of every change, nor is it a direct policy reference.
-All policies listed below shall be reviewed in entirety in the full PY24 WHEAP Manual.
-Changes in the manual that are effective as of October 1, 2023 are highlighted in yellow.
-Changes in the manual that are effective as of October 31, 2023 are highlighted in blue.
-Changes in the manual that are effective as of January 31st, 2024 are highlighted in gray.
-Changes in the manual that are effective as of April 15th, 2024 are highlighted in green.
+All policies listed below shall be reviewed in entirety in the full PY25 WHEAP Manual.
+Changes in the manual that are effective as of October 1, 2024 are highlighted in yellow.